White House admits Trump tied Ukraine aid to political effort | Malay Mail

 Dramatic revelations

-Mulvaney’s comments added to a dramatic day in which a senior diplomat told Congressional investigators that Trump and his personal lawyer Rudy Giuliani sought political help from Ukraine, and US Energy Secretary Rick Perry, who was also deeply involved in Ukraine talks, reportedly submitted his resignation.
+Mulvaney’s comments added to a dramatic day in which a senior diplomat told Congressional investigators that Trump and his personal lawyer Rudy Giuliani sought political help from Ukraine.
+Trump also announced that US Energy Secretary Rick Perry, who was deeply involved in Ukraine talks, was stepping down.

+Word of Perry’s departure came a day after the publication of an interview in which Perry said that — on Trump’s orders — he had communicated with Giuliani over alleged corruption in Ukraine.

+Trump said Perry had told him of his plans to resign months ago.

 Gordon Sondland, the US ambassador to the European Union, said in written testimony that Trump ordered diplomats in May to involve Giuliani in talks with new Ukraine President Volodymyr Zelensky.